openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 On upgrade:
 - Cluster operators that update the tags of Azure resources created for cluster should refer the new fields and take action.
+Any new resource created post-upgrade and the operators managing the resource will add the user defined tags to the resource.
+But the same does not apply to already existing resources, components may or may not update the resources with the user defined tags.

 On downgrade:
 - The status field may remain populated, components may or may not continue